tejusunkara/Tic-Tac-Toe/README.md

 3. Create a new remote DB on your Heroku app: `heroku addons:create heroku-postgresql:hobby-dev` (If that doesn't work, add a `-a {your-app-name}`
 4. See the config vars set by Heroku for you: `heroku config`.
 Copy paste the value for DATABASE_URL
 5. Set the value of `DATABASE_URL` as an environment variable by entering this in the terminal: `export DATABASE_URL='copy-paste-value-in-here'` or create a `.env` file in your current directory and set `DATABASE_URL`

-### Known Problems and Technical Issues

-#### Known Problems:

-1. Leaderboard only updates once `Show Leaderboard` button is clicked.

-I would revise my Leaderboard component and prompt for an update outside of the `showLeaderboard` function.

-2. Additional features I would implement:

-If there was more time, I would implement a mechanism to show a history of moves.
-I would do so using an array to keep track of the moves made.
-If user wanted to go back a move, they could do so.

-#### Technical Issues:

-1. Database queries were not returning properly

-I solved this issue by using `db.session.query` to query instead of `models.Player.query`.
-I would able to find resources and documentation online for this notation fairly easy, which helped me grasp why one query worked over the other.

-2. Printing usernames next to thier respective ranks

-I fixed this issue with the help of a classmate in Slack.
-They were kind enough to send a sample of printing usernames and ranks in the `<table>` tag in the return statement.